Lindsay Greer

 Metallic glasses

 One route to new structures is to move further from equilibrium, and metallic glasses are a good example.
 Now that metallic glasses are available with minimum sections of the order of 1 cm, there is much interest in their mechanical properties, notably their exceptionally high strength, elastic strain and elastic energy-storage capacity.
-We focus on the mechanisms of plastic flow under ambient conditions.
+We focus on the mechanisms of plastic flow under ambient conditions, and on microstructural changes (see figure).

 Phase nucleation

 Nucleation is the first step in phase transformations.
-Deliberate promotion of nucleation, whether in industrial processing such as the grain refinement of aluminium, or the control of ice formation by living systems, remains imperfectly understood, but our recent work shows that the nucleation kinetics can be quantitatively predicted.
+Deliberate promotion of nucleation, whether in industrial processing such as metal casting, or the control of ice formation by living systems, remains imperfectly understood, but our work shows that the nucleation kinetics can be quantitatively predicted.

 Chalcogenides for data storage

 Chalcogenide alloys can be reversibly switched between glassy and crystalline states.
-This switching can be exploited in data storage, whether in DVDs or RAM.
-It is also of interest in cognitive computing.
-Our research, challenging because of the ultra-short switching times, focuses on maximizing data-storage density.
+This switching can be exploited in data storage (for example in phase-change RAM), but is also of interest in areas such as neuromorphic computing.
+Our research, challenging because of the ultra-short switching times, focuses on crystallization kinetics.